The City of Airdrie Roads department maintains and repairs roads, back lanes and sidewalks.

 The program usually begins in late May and is completed by mid-June, weather and road conditions permitting.

-The dust control agent is a solution comprised of a 32 per cent calcium chloride, and 68 per cent water.
+The dust control agent is a solution comprised of a 32 per cent calcium chloride and 68 per cent water.
 The agent is applied to the gravel roads by tanker trucks with rear mounted spray bars at a rate of 1.5 litres per square metre over the width of the road.
 If the calcium is still effective from the previous year, the application rate may be reduced.

 To be included in the annual program, the main residence must be within 150 metres of the centre line of the roadway fronting the residence.